-Low-income consumers are particularly susceptible to credit invisibility due to lack of access to traditional credit products.
+Low-income consumers are particularly susceptible to credit invisibility due to a lack of access to traditional credit products.
 Some consumers may be credit invisible for other reasons, such as a voluntary decision not to use credit.

 For those that do not use credit for whatever reason, it is likely that they do not have enough credit history to generate a credit score.

 Consumers that are credit invisible may be able to generate a credit record by piggybacking on the good credit of others, but don’t assume that everyone has a credit score just by virtue of existing.

 Checking your own credit report results in what is known as a “soft pull,” which means the inquiry does not affect your credit score.